lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 Click on the clipboard icon to copy the URL to your clipboard.

-As demonstrated in Section 5.4 of the second tutorial notebook, 02 Catalog Queries with TAP, the URL can be pasted into a code cell and the query results retrived using the following commands:
+As demonstrated in Section 5.4 of the second tutorial notebook, 02 Catalog Queries with TAP, the URL can be pasted into a code cell and the query results retrieved using the following commands:

 .. code-block:: SQL